stoerr/workloglet/Specification.md

 - A simple web page with:
   - A dropdown menu listing the last 20 tasks, based on the last 3 worklog files.
 The entries in the dropdown are sorted by the most recent date, but should be unique.
   - A text input field for new task entry.
+It should only be shown if the 'Other' entry is selected in the dropdown.
   - A text area for description.
-  - A submit button.
+  - A submit button and a skip button.
   - Error messages for any issues encountered.
   - If the submission was successful, the application closes itself and also the browser tab.
+No alert or anything.
+  - If the skip button is pressed, the application closes itself and also the browser tab.
 No alert or anything.

 ## Cron Job Example